 The vast majority of workers in New Jersey are considered at-will employees, who can be dismissed by their employer without warning.
 Although the termination may feel unfair, it may be completely legal in many cases.
 However, exceptions do exist.
 Employees who are members of a protected class or who engage in protected conduct cannot be fired on the basis of those attributes and actions.
 Employers who violate these rules can be held accountable for wrongful termination.
 Employees who are found to be wrongfully terminated can receive compensation including back pay, damages for pain and suffering, as well as reinstatement.
-With offices in Red Bank, NJ, and Marlton, NJ, the wrongful termination lawyers at McOmber McOmber & Luber, P.C. can help if you have been wrongfully terminated due to employment discrimination, as retaliation from making a complaint, or in violation of an employment contract.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, the wrongful termination lawyers at McOmber McOmber & Luber, P.C. can help if you have been wrongfully terminated due to employment discrimination, as retaliation from making a complaint, or in violation of an employment contract.
 We also represent employers who have been charged with wrongful termination or want to prevent these claims.
 We will help you understand your rights and options and seek the maximum compensation for your situation.

 State And Federal Laws Protect Employees From Wrongful Termination Due to Employment Discrimination

 The New Jersey Law Against Discrimination (NJLAD) firmly establishes that an employee cannot be fired because of his or her membership or association with a protected class.
 Employers who violate this law are subject to serious penalties for employment discrimination, as well as wrongful termination.
 Classifications protected by the NJLAD include, but are not limited to:

 Employees who prevail on a claim under the New Jersey Law Against Discrimination are entitled to reinstatement to their previous position, back pay, damages for pain and humiliation, reimbursement for the loss of fringe benefits, and restoration of health and pension benefits.